davemacdo/Composition-Curriculum/Comp II Class/MUC2104C Syllabus.md

 ##### Other materials

 * **Notebook of blank staff paper and pencil**: Do not use staff paper that includes pre-printed clefs, barlines, instrument names, tablature lines, etc. Do not use a pen.
-* **USB flash drive**: We will sometimes be working on the computers in the classroom.
-You will need to save your work to your own storage.
+* **USB flash drive**: If you want to use any of the software on the computers in the classroom, including Finale, Sibelius, or any audio software, you will need to save your work to your own storage.

 ##### Supplementary materials